didierfred/SimpleModifyHeaders/README.md

 ## Chrome / Edge  specific issue

 As a result of the Manifest V3 changes (https://developer.chrome.com/blog/resuming-the-transition-to-mv3?hl=en), individual cookie modification is no longer possible with Chromium-based browsers such as Chrome or Edge.
 Instead, cookies can now only be treated as a standard header, which can be created or removed.
 Consequently, the option to manage cookies has been discontinued starting from version 1.9.0 on these browsers.

+A second consequence of Manifest V3 is that the add or modify option behave the same (the modify option )

 ## Limitation